 3. CEASE FACILITY/PREMISES OPERATIONS

-- \square Cease all indoor and outdoor activities. - Ensure any flammable materials are stored in the dangerous goods store or the designated storage area. - If time permits check perimeter of all buildings and store inside all combustible, easy to move outdoor mats and furniture otherwise move them well away from buildings.
+- Cease all indoor and outdoor activities. - If time permits check perimeter of all buildings and store inside all combustible, easy to move outdoor mats and furniture otherwise move them well away from buildings.

 4. NOTIFY EMERGENCY SERVICES